Azure SMTP mail server with Oauth2

 16. Validate that the permission has been added with "Get-MailboxPermission -Identity "[username]"" and validate that there is an entry for your [objId] from step 5

-17. Run "Set-TransportConfig -SmtpClientAuthenticationDisabled -$false"
+17. Run "Set-TransportConfig -SmtpClientAuthenticationDisabled $false"

 18. Run "Disconnect-ExchangeOnline"